 Is Relying on Military Interventions against Terrorism an Ineffective Strategy to Eradicate Insurgency?
 July 26, 2021

-In the hotspots of terrorism and insurgency, responding to terrorism by relying heavily on hard power such as military and police responses are not effective to reduce terrorism in these locations.
+In the hotspots of terrorism and insurgency, responding to terrorism by relying heavily on hard power such as military and police responses is not effective to reduce terrorism in these locations.

 The use of military operations is a significant component of the war model of counterterrorism.
 The longstanding British military presence in Northern Ireland and the Israeli military and police presence in the Palestinian territories are the two examples of the war model in operation.

-On the other hand, relying heavily on military power could led to ignoring the underlying causes that help the insurgency survive, if not expand its area of activities.
+On the other hand, relying heavily on military power could lead to ignoring the underlying causes that help the insurgency survive, if not expand its area of activities.
 The hotspots of terrorism suffer from the weakness of governance in these regions.
-People in these areas where insurgency is a protracted problem have actually been in need for services other than military operations.
-More specifically, they need government support in education, employment, agriculture, production and so on.
+People in these areas where the insurgency is a protracted problem have actually been in need of services other than military operations.
+More specifically, they need government support in education, employment, agriculture, production, and so on.